Thomas D. Lambros Federal Building & U.S. Courthouse

 The building was named after Judge Thomas D. Lambros, a pioneer in the alternative dispute resolution movement.

 Key tenants include the U.S. District Court and its supporting agencies.
-The latest GSA Tenant Satisfaction Survey (2012) resulted in a 92% "more than satisfied" rating (four or five on a five-point scale).
+The latest GSA Tenant Satisfaction Survey (2012) resulted in a 92% "more than satisfied" rating (four or five on a five-point scale) for the building and GSA services.

 Property Manager: Joseph Blake, Jr.